openpharma/staged.dependencies/README.md

 ### Storage directory

-By deault, the directory `~/.staged.dependencies` as well as a dummy config file are created whenever the package is loaded and the directory does not exist.
+By default, the directory `~/.staged.dependencies` as well as a dummy config file are created whenever the package is loaded and the directory does not exist.
 This is where checked out repositories are cached.
 To use a different location, you can set the option `staged.dependencies._storage_dir` before loading the package.
 Note that on Windows, the path `~/.staged.dependencies` may be a subdirectory of One Drive and this can lead to [problems](https://github.com/openpharma/staged.dependencies/issues/169).

-Note staged.dependencies requires a git signature setup this can be checked with `git2r::default_signature(".")`.
+Note staged.dependencies requires a git signature setup that can be checked with `git2r::default_signature(".")`.
 If this is not setup it can be created using `git2r::config(git2r::repository("."), user.name = <<name>>, user.email = <<email>>)` or via the git cli using, for example `git config --global user.email <email>`.

 ### Setup tokens

-If you internal packages require [personal access tokens](https://docs.github.com/en/github/authenticating-to-github/keeping-your-account-and-data-secure/creating-a-personal-access-token) then these must be available to staged.dependencies.
+If your internal packages require [personal access tokens](https://docs.github.com/en/github/authenticating-to-github/keeping-your-account-and-data-secure/creating-a-personal-access-token) then these must be available to staged.dependencies.

 There are two approaches: